1jour1vin

 Wine rated (2024 guide) 90/100

-The quintessence of the Côte Chalonnaise, this classic expression of Mercurey has a deep ruby color and pleasantly pronounced aromas of ripe plum, underscored by notes of dark chocolate.
-The texture is firmly tannic and full-bodied, with surprising acidity and good length.
-The grapes come from a 2-hectare east-facing plot; they are destemmed and cold-soaked before being fermented on indigenous yeasts and aged for a year in barrels (15% new).
-2025-2035
+The quintessence of the Côte Chalonnaise, this classic expression of Mercurey boasts a deep ruby color and pleasantly pronounced aromas of ripe plum, underscored by notes of dark chocolate.
+The texture is firmly tannic and full-bodied, with a surprising balance of acidity and good length.
+The grapes come from a 2-hectare east-facing plot; they are destemmed and cold-soaked before being fermented on indigenous yeasts and aged for one year in barrels (15% new oak).
+2025–2035

 Wine Spectator